fast/logforth/README.md

 fn main() {
     logforth::stdout().apply();

+    log::error!("This is an error message.");
     log::info!("This is an info message.");
     log::debug!("This debug message will not be printed by default.");
 }
 ```

+By default, all logging except the error level is disabled.
+You can enable logging at other levels by setting the [`RUST_LOG`](https://docs.rs/env_logger/*/env_logger/#enabling-logging) environment variable.
+For example, `RUST_LOG=debug cargo run` will print all logs.

 ## Advanced Usage